 Extremely difficult task to check freight invoices

-At Primelog we work with a complex area – namely, freight contracts.
+At Primelog we work with a complex area – namely, freight contracts and freight invoices.
 There are few other areas that make it so difficult for customers to check their invoices.
 There are so many parameters that complicate things and must be checked.
 Do the weights and volumes agree?
 Was it the right route?
 Were the surcharges that they billed us correct?
 Did we really order this shipment?
 Was this shipment billed to us earlier on another invoice?
 Is it the right currency?

 Yes, there are lots of ways things can go wrong, and it’s extremely difficult for customers to check that they have been correctly invoiced.
 What makes it even more difficult is that volumes are often high and an invoice might contain hundreds, or even thousands of lines – making it very costly to check manually.
 For this reason, most companies don’t do that.
 They check line items at random instead.

 “There are few other areas that make it so difficult for customers to check their invoices.”

 The problem is that existing systems can’t check invoices against orders and contracts.
 A business system that can match invoices requires a purchase order and a contract that the purchase order refers to.
 The purchase order is used to buy the material – not the shipping.
 Freight is ordered through a transport booking system with the customer or shipping company, or else it is sent electronically via EDI.
 The transport booking doesn’t talk with the business system.
 This means you can’t match the transport invoice against the transport order and the transport contract.

 And it doesn’t stop there; the electronic billing system can’t match transport invoice systems either.
 Even when these systems do have a matching function, they are based on purchase orders.
 Billing systems do serve an important function when they handle a work flow digitally, so you don’t have to send a physical piece of paper around to different people for signatures.